Consensys/secureum-diligence-bootcamp/day2/example2_if_updated/README.md

 In this example we will learn how to use annotations on individual state variables - `#if_updated` and `#if_assigned`.
-We will use the same sample `Administrable` contract as the previous `forall` exercise, but this time instead of adding the annotation as an `#invariant` that is checked at observable points on the contract, we will add it as an `#if_updated`/`#if_assigned` annotation that is checked each time the target
+We will use the same sample `Administrable` contract as in the previous `forall` exercise, but this time instead of adding the annotation as an `#invariant` that is checked at observable points on the contract, we will add it as an `#if_updated`/`#if_assigned` annotation that is checked each time the target